anonymoussoft/tim2tox/doc/BOOTSTRAP_AND_POLLING.en.md

 This is why the poll interval is pressed to `50ms` during file transfer and a single round of batch drain queue is allowed.

-## 8. Maintenance points on the Flutter Echo Client side
+## 8. Maintenance points on the toxee side

 ### Switch nodes